pagkly/Zed/Investopedia3/What Is Delta.md

 ## Understanding Delta

 Delta values can be positive or negative depending on the type of option.
-For example, the delta for a [call option](https://www.investopedia.com/terms/c/calloption.asp) always ranges from 0 to 1 because as the underlying asset increases in price, call options increase in price.
-[Put option](https://www.investopedia.com/terms/p/putoption.asp) deltas always range from -1 to 0 because as the underlying security increases, the value of put options decrease.
+For example, the delta for a [[call option]](https://www.investopedia.com/terms/c/calloption.asp) always ranges from 0 to 1 because as the underlying asset increases in price, call options increase in price. [[Put option]](https://www.investopedia.com/terms/p/putoption.asp) deltas always range from -1 to 0 because as the underlying security increases, the value of put options decrease.

 For example, if a put option has a delta of -0.33, and the price of the underlying asset increases by $1, the price of the put option will decrease by $0.33.
 Technically, the value of the option's delta is the first derivative of the value of the option with respect to the underlying security's price.
-Delta is often used in [hedging](https://www.investopedia.com/terms/h/hedge.asp) strategies and is also referred to as a hedge ratio.
+Delta is often used in [[hedging]](https://www.investopedia.com/terms/h/hedge.asp) strategies and is also referred to as a hedge ratio.

 ## Special Considerations

 Delta is an important variable related to the pricing model used by option sellers.
-Professional option sellers determine how to price their options based on sophisticated models that often resemble the [Black-Scholes model](https://www.investopedia.com/terms/b/blackscholes.asp).
+Professional option sellers determine how to price their options based on sophisticated models that often resemble the [[Black-Scholes model]](https://www.investopedia.com/terms/b/blackscholes.asp).
 Delta is a key variable within these models to help option buyers and sellers alike because it can help investors and traders determine how option prices are likely to change as the underlying security varies in price.

 The calculation of delta is done in real-time by computer algorithms that continuously publish delta values to broker clientele.
 The delta value of an option is often used by traders and investors to inform their choices for buying or selling options.